 To avoid a large data set, an area covering approximately a 10 to 12 km distance from the banks of the Padma River is taken as a subset which is large enough as suggested by Campbell (2002) as this type of study.
 Major urban areas are separated using mask (Fig. 2C).
 K-means unsupervised classifier is applied to classify images independently.
 The achieved sixteen clusters from the unsupervised classification are dissolved into six thematic classes.
 This classification scheme is decided based on the region of interest of this study and on a modification of United Nation Environment Programme (UNEP) (1994) applied in Bangladesh.
-These six types of land cover are (1) water: contains rivers, estuaries, lakes and water depression; (2) cropland: contains all kinds of crops and agricultural land and dispersed vegetation; (3) wetland: contains marshland indicating waterlogged areas which consists of dense herbaceous and bush growth; (4) fallow land: contains bare and arable land; (5) dry deposit: contains dry sands located at the islands and riverbanks and (6) wet deposit: contains wet sands located at the islands and riverbanks and (6) wet deposit: contains wet sands located at the islands and riverbanks and (6) wet deposit: contains data (Thompson, 1996).
+These six types of land cover are (1) water: contains rivers, estuaries, lakes and water depression; (2) cropland: contains all kinds of crops and agricultural land and dispersed vegetation; (3) wetland: contains marshland indicating waterlogged areas which consists of dense herbaceous and bush growth; (4) fallow land: contains bare and arable land; (5) dry deposit: contains dry sands located at the islands and riverbanks and (6) wet deposit: contains wet sands located at the islands and riverbanks and (6) wet deposit: contains wet sands located at the islands and riverbanks and (6) wet deposit: contains wet sands located at the islands and riverbanks in level I that could be classified without use of ancillary data (Thompson, 1996).
 However aggregation of clusters is made by using local knowledge and visual interpretation.
 In this study, 250 pixels for each class are selected independently for accuracy assessment.
 Results of image classification and accuracy assessment are presented in Table 2.

-Interior Overall accuracy Kappa Standard
+Imagas Overall accuracy Kappa Standard

-Images (in %) coefficient deviation
+inages (in %) coefficient deviation

 Image-1: MSS (1977) 88.40 0.86080 0.00992

 Image-2: MSS (1977) 85.80 0.82960 0.01080

 Image-3: TM (1989) 89.93 0.87920 0.00932

 Image-4: ETM+ (1999) 90.27 0.88320 0.00919

 Image-5: TM (2006) 94.67 0.93600 0.00696